 - Unprotect the Invoice worksheet.
 (How?)

 - Right-click on the header of the row above which you will insert a new row to place the new ZIP/Postcode cells.

 - Click the first cell on the row where you will place the postcodes.
-This applies the formatting of the unlocked. cell to the new cell, i.e. the cells below will be merged and
+This applies the formatting of the oknWhoCityStateZip cell to the new cell, i.e. the cells below oknWhoCityStateZip will be merged and unlocked.

-- Repeat the above steps 8, 9, 10 and 11 but for the section to format and name the cell.
+- Repeat the above steps 8, 9, 10 and 11 but for the Ship To section to format and name the oknShipZipPostcode cell.